Introduction

 -S8

-will reset the arpeggiator state after every 1-8 plays of the entire sequence (step or loop)
+will reset the arp state after every 1-8 plays of the entire sequence (step or loop)

-- Reset helps generate more predictable arp patterns
+- Reset helps generate more predictable arp output

 S0

-- Like the normal arpeggiator, the arp chord is controlled by holding keys on the keyboard
+- Like with pattern-based rhythms, the arp chord is set by holding keys on the MIDI controller

-- Unlike the normal arpeggiator, the sequencer-driven arpeggiator advances when the loop/step sequencer encounters a new note, instead of advancing on every clock pulse
+- Unlike pattern-based rhythms, the sequencer-based arp rhythm moves through the arp chord only when the loop/step sequencer encounters a new note, instead of advancing on every clock pulse

 - A sequence (either loop or step) must exist to produce arpeggiator output

-- The velocity of the arpeggiator output is calculated by multiplying the velocities of the sequencer note and the held key
+- The velocity of an arpeggiator output note is calculated by multiplying the velocities of the sequencer note and the held key

-- The arpeggiator always has some active position, e.g. “the 3rd key of the chord”
+- The arpeggiator always has some active position within the ordered arp chord, e.g. “the 3rd key of the chord”

 - Changes in the active position (“movement”) are determined by the pitch of notes emitted by the sequencer

-is not sequencer-driven, the sequencer pitch data is replaced by the position in the 16-step pattern rhythm
+- If arp pattern is not sequencer-based, the sequencer pitch data is replaced by the position in the 16-step pattern cycle

 - Sequencer pitch is interpreted based on its: